 The Outer Hebrides might not be the first place that springs to mind when you think of wildflowers.
 But the windswept island of North Uist is home to one of the UK’s most unique and impressive floral displays.

 On the west-facing coasts of Scotland (including those in North Uist) is one of Europe’s rarest habitats: Machair.
-Machair is a Gaelic word describing a fertile, low-lying grassy plain that’s formed from calcium-rich shell fragments blown ashore by sea winds.
+This Gaelic word describes a fertile, low-lying grassy plain that’s formed from calcium-rich shell fragments blown ashore by sea winds.
 What’s perhaps most impressive about Machair is that each year, this unusual environment blossoms with a patchwork of wonderful wildflowers.

 One of the best places to see this phenomenon is Balranald, where the flowers form a spectacular hem around the ivory beaches.
 In spring, visitors are treated to yellow and white blooms – such as daisies and buttercups – but come the summer, the appearance of flowers like red clover and tufted vetch turns the display reddish and purple.